Hilda Mason

 Hilda Mason (June 14, 1916 – December 16, 2007) was an American politician and statehood advocate in Washington, D.C.
 Mason was a member of the D.C.
-Statehood Party and served as an at-large member of the Council of the District of Columbia from 1977 to 1999, becoming, at the time, the longest-serving elected official in the district's history since the beginning of home rule.
+Statehood Green Party and served as an at-large member of the Council of the District of Columbia from 1977 to 1999, becoming, at the time, the longest-serving elected official in the district's history since the beginning of home rule.
 Mason was one of a few members of the Democratic Socialists of America to be elected to public office before 2017.

 Life and career

 A great-granddaughter of enslaved people, Mason was born in a split log cabin in rural Campbell County, Virginia.
 Mason first worked as a teacher of "colored" students in racially segregated Altavista, Virginia.
 After moving to Washington, D.C. in 1945, Mason continued to teach in the public schools there which were also still segregated.
 Mason was a staff member at the LaSalle Laboratory School and the progressive Adams Morgan Community School Project.
 In 1957, Mason met fellow activist Charlie Mason, a white man who had graduated from Harvard University and Howard University Law School.
 They married at All Souls Church in 1965; they had two daughters.

 Mason was an elected member of the District of Columbia Board of Education from 1972 to 1977 and then was appointed to the D.C.
-Council to replace Julius Hobson.
+Council to replace Julius Hobson, who died in 1977.
 Mason's focus while on the council was public education; Mason advocated for the creation of the David A. Clarke School of Law at the University of the District of Columbia.
 In the mid-1990s, Mason's mental condition came into question; her behavior was "sometimes-erratic and unpredictable".
 Later in life, Mason began calling herself the "Grandmother to the world".
 In 1998, she finished third in an at-large race that elected two council members.